Difference Between VPN and GPS: Can VPN Change GPS Location?

 GPS can’t be spoofed any other way except by overriding the location your GPS antenna picks up on.
 To put it into simpler terms, the best way to override your real GPS and replace it with a mock location would be to use an app.

-More specifically, you’ll need to install an app on your phone and then tell your phone to use the GPS location provided by the app instead of the phone’s built-in GPS feature.
+More precisely, you need to install an app on your phone.
+Then, tell your phone to use the GPS location provided by the app instead of the phone’s built-in GPS feature.

 In comparison, a VPN works on a network level.
 VPN IP addresses are commonly fixed to a certain geographical area.
 So, when you connect to a network in the area, you’re connecting to an IP it is fixed to.
 That way, you can switch your real IP address to the VPN’s address and appear to be accessing the Internet from a different region.